Why Inward Is The Only Way Forward

 ‘a graceful inward movement of her wrist’

 1.1 Existing within the mind, soul, or spirit, and often not expressed.

 The only way is in

 Think about it: when you see things or hear something, when you feel, smell and taste – where is this experienced?
 When you think, where is your thought?
 And a moment later, where is it now?

 You are where I am because there’s really only one place where any of us can go.

 If you have never really pondered this on a deeper level before, I’d like to invite you to join me on this little exploration here today.
 As the journey inward is such a highly rewarding one, that I am not afraid to state that it is the most profound one we can ever undertake.
-And the only one that leads to significant positive forward movement.
+And the only one that leads to significant positive forward movement in our outer realities.